The Ordinary Patrons’ Singapore Food Dictionary

 Charcuterie : A branch of French cooking devoted to prepared meat products such as bacon, ham, sausage, terrines, pâtés and confit, primarily from (but not limited to) pork.

-Chendol : A traditional South-East Asian dessert made from shaved ice, coconut milk, palm sugar and jelly noodles made from rice flour with green food coloring (usually derived from the pandan leaves).
+Chendol (Cendol) : A traditional South-East Asian dessert made from shaved ice, coconut milk, palm sugar and jelly noodles made from rice flour with green food coloring (usually derived from the pandan leaves).

 Chee Cheong Fun : A rice noodle roll filled with shrimp, pork, beef, vegetables, or other ingredients; or without filling and eaten with soy sauce, sesame oil, sweet sauce, chilli or a combination of sauces.